yugabyte/yugabyte-db/docs/content/v1.3/troubleshoot/overview.md

 showAsideToc: true
 ---

-## 1. Check that Yugabyte DB is running
+## 1. Check that YugabyteDB is running

-First, ensure that the expected Yugabyte DB processes are running on the current node.
+First, ensure that the expected YugabyteDB processes are running on the current node.
 At a minimum, the tserver process needs to be running to be able to connect to this node with a CQL client or application.

 Additionally, depending on the setup, you might expect a master process to also be running on this node.